InDiD: Instant Disorder Detection via Representation Learning: Appendix

 To generate the dataset, we apply methods from torchvision \cite{paszke2019pytorch} that cut video on small clips (a subsequence of the initial frames' sequences) with a given step and frequency.
-We use $30$ frame per seconds and number of frames in clip $16$.
+We use $30$ frames per second, and the number of frames in the clip is $16$.
 For training data, we sample clips with step $5$, so there are overlapping sections.
 For test data, we cut the video on non-overlapping clips.
 We also transform videos into the shape $256\times 256$ and normalize them.
 The examples from the obtained data are shown in Figure \ref{fig:explosion_examples}.